romaisashazad/OOP-Project/README.md

 - Let 3 ducks escape and you lose
 - Press ESC to return to menu
 - Press ENTER to start/restart
+##Development Notes

+This project was completed collaboratively but with some version-control challenges.
+Romaisa had issues committing through Git (which is why the repository shows fewer commits than expected), so much of the work was exchanged through ZIP files over WhatsApp.

+Division of work:

+Romaisa: Implemented the main game logic, state transitions, and the sprite-based gameplay inside the GameState.cpp and GameState.hpp and Game files.

+Aqsa: Handled the UI screens, background rendering, and music integration (Background.cpp/.hpp, Shooter.cpp/.hpp, and Duck.cpp/.hpp).

+Although the UML originally included a timer class, we chose not to implement it.
+Music is also integrated directly inside the GameState system rather than in a separate audio manager.